Minh8181-blz/dotnet-ecommerce-microservices-lab/README.md

 # dotnet-ecommerce-microservices-lab

-This project is a stimulation of an e-commerce microservices system in real world, being inspired by Microsoft's [eShopOnContainers](https://github.com/dotnet-architecture/eShopOnContainers).
+This project is a simulation of an e-commerce microservices system in real world, being inspired by Microsoft's [eShopOnContainers](https://github.com/dotnet-architecture/eShopOnContainers).
 It is my proof of concept about Microservices architecture, Domain Driven Design, Clean architecture and SAGA pattern.

 #### *I hope to see any distribution from anyone for improvement!*